 Roosevelt’s warning above remains as relevant as ever, so I hope this modest summary of our adventure helps inspire your own encounter with the world’s natural wonders — in whatever country you may find them.

 I get a bit nostalgic when I see an old postcard from some famous landmark in the American West.
-It makes me think of the 1950s and all the promise and possibility of the new interstate highway system.
-I imagine happy families in wood-paneled station wagons eating their lunches at roadside picnic tables, or grandparents celebrating retirement by driving around the country with their oldest friends, or young couples with windows down and music loud.
+It brings to mind the 1950s and all the promise and possibility of the new interstate highway system: happy families with wood-paneled station wagons; grandparents celebrating retirement with their oldest friends; young couples with windows down and music loud and the whole world ahead of them.
 Everybody going west.
 Everybody living the dream.
+Everybody eating their packed lunches at those roadside picnic tables.

 That sounds melodramatic, but it’s not hard to feel a bit theatrical in this particular part of the world.
 After all, this is the American West, the one immortalized by Hollywood and idolized everywhere else.
-You repeatedly pass backdrops you swear you saw in a Western — maybe a John Ford production, or something more recent from Clint Eastwood or the Coen Brothers.
+You repeatedly pass backdrops you swear you saw in a Western — maybe a John Ford production, or maybe it was Clint Eastwood.

 The heroes of those films were morally complicated, and the messiness of their character stood out like blood against the cleanliness of the desert.
 That juxtaposition is a big reason for the popularity of the genre, and it’s reminiscent of the struggle faced by conservationists: the wilderness is remarkably clean and humans are… less so.
 The purity and natural order of the wild is constantly rubbing up against the march of human progress.
 For those engaged in the effort, finding a balance between the two is a perpetual challenge.